FeepingCreature/feepingcreature.github.com/handling.md

 Second.
 My code may look like C, but since it's ported from a decidedly not-C language and I didn't actually test it to see if it compiles, you should treat it like pseudocode.
-Caveat lexor. (look ma I'm classy)
+Caveat lector. (look ma I'm classy)

 Third, a warning.
 For me, in almost every case of segfaults, they arise due to a null pointer dereference.
 These are basically harmless.
 However, the remaining cases tend to be _really really destructive_